 Delivering Meaningful Outcomes

-Changing populations are energizing us to find better ways to provide care and help shift the system away from hospitals and into the community.
-Our strategies support a person-centered system in which family physicians, multi-disciplinary teams of health professionals, and community agencies provide care together.
+Primary Health Care plays an important part in keeping people healthy and for Interior Health (IH), that’s a top priority.
+With changing populations we are working towards better ways to provide care and help shift the system away from hospitals and into the community.
+Our strategies support a person-centered system in which family physicians, multi-disciplinary teams of health care professionals, and community agencies work together to provide care.
+This coordinated approach to health care delivery ensures that clients receive the right care by the right provider, when and where they need it.

 Some of the Opportunities within Primary Care include: